nalsi/Info813/Report_1.md

 #### Correlation

-To answer the first question, the correlation between variables, the three scatterplots between the dependent variable and three independent variables were plotted as below:
+To answer the first question, the correlation between variables, the three scatter plots between the dependent variable and three independent variables were plotted as below:

 ![](Report_1_files/figure-markdown_strict/unnamed-chunk-1-1.png)<!-- -->

-Just by looking, emergency room visits is the variable that can best predict radiology visits, because the dots on the second scatterplot are the closest around the virtual regression line.
+Just by looking, emergency room visits is the variable that can best predict radiology visits, because the dots on the second scatter plot are the closest around the virtual regression line.
 The closeness can be best measured by R-squared value, or the goodness of fit.
 Below are the calculated R value and corresponding p-values between radiology visits and the three independent variables: